yoannjvr/KNPsolver/README.md

 Programmed in C++

-Please find the results' arrays in the .ods
+Please find the results' arrays in the .ods files which are in the Results directory.

-Tests can be launched thanks to the script shell named "launchToCommit.sh"
+Tests can be launched thanks to the script shell named "launchToCommit.sh".